jar-o/dumdum/README.md

 Use _status_ to return a specific HTTP response code.

-The _header_ directive allows you to set custom response headers, and conform to the standard HTTP header format.
+The _header_ directive allows you to set custom response headers.
+These must conform to the standard HTTP header format.

 The _body_ directive can be a single line or multiple lines, and can contain any valid utf-8.
 If you specify multiple lines, you must use the `<<<` delimiter, e.g.